Food bloggers never screw up!

 Lesson #6: Microwave fixed my slime issue.

 I like my microwave.
 I know some people hate them.
 I know some people look down on them but I like them.
 They do what they really well.
 They heat up fat and water molecules very efficiently and if you know how they work you’ve probably already included them in your kitchen gear lineup.
 I cook with mine all the time but this is beside the point here.
 Like reheating cold pizza (don’t use your microwave to reheat pizza please, stick it in the oven) I threw my slimy squid ink rice next to that magnetron and let it do its thing.
 Exactly 5 minutes later after a few “heat distribution” pauses the rice was finally warmed up.
 It was actually really hot and definitely close to boiling point again.
 Slime issue gone.
-I’m not saying that because I used a microwave my slime issues was fixed.
+I’m not saying that because I used a microwave my slime issues were fixed.
 I could have re-heated the rice any other way.
 I just needed to cook the seafood a little bit more and accidentally this happened in my microwave with the push of a button.
 Maybe two.

 Lesson #7: Shelling and friendly bite size for a friendly meal.